 Monitoring Gestational Diabetes

-Mothers who have gestational diabetes or diabetes during pregnancy need to constantly monitor their blood sugar levels.
+Mothers who have GDM or diabetes during pregnancy need to constantly monitor their blood sugar levels.
 Doctors or health care providers might require pregnant women to read their blood sugar levels four or more times in a day.
 This is usually done first thing in the morning and after meals to ensure that blood sugar levels stay in an acceptable range5.
 Frequent visits to the hospital for check-ups might also be in the books depending on the doctor’s assessment.

 Adopting a Healthier Diet